Carúpano: Demographics

 The Bermúdez Municipality, according to the 2001 Venezuelan census, has a population of 175,877 (up from 100,794 in 1990).
 This amounts to 15.5% of Sucre's population.
 The municipality's population density is 1,559 people per square mile (601.95/km^{2}).

+Geography

+Airport

+Carúpano "General José Francisco Bermúdez" Airport is an airport serving the city of Carúpano.
+It functions as the main air transport facility for the Paria region, supporting regional commercial flights and general aviation operations.

+Its IATA code is CUP, which is used for ticketing and airline reservation systems, while its ICAO code is SVCP, which is used for flight planning, air traffic control, and other technical aviation purposes.

+Port

+The Port of Carúpano is located on Perimetral Avenue, at the intersection with La Marina Street, at the western end of Hernán Vásquez Bay.
+The port lies approximately 100 nautical miles from the Port of Guaraguao and the Dragon, Patao, Mejillones, and Río Caribe gas fields, facilitating the offshore operations of PDVSA Production's Offshore Division by providing logistical support and supply services.

 Government

 Carúpano is the administrative centre of Bermúdez Municipality.
 The mayor of the Bermúdez Municipality is Nircia Villegas, elected in 2017.

 Sites of interest

 House of Cable

-The House of Cable was where the first submarine cable between Europe and America arrived, joining the French city of Marseille with Carúpano, back in the late 19th century.
-This house is today the headquarters of the Tomas Merle foundation and the Paria Project, two organizations that promote tourism and industry.
+The House of Cable was where the first submarine cable between Europe and America arrived in 1878, joining the French city of Marseille with Carúpano.
+This house is today the headquarters of the Tomas Merle Foundation and the Paria Project, two organizations that promote tourism and industry.